coreeng/core-platform-docs/content/p2p/versioning/_index.md

 When on main it increments the next minor version.
 Everything in the pipeline after this works on that version.

+For all future P2P steps the `$VERSION` variable will be set

 ## Incrementing the major version

 To increment the major version, create the tag `vX.0.0` where X is the next major version you want to use.